Tradias/lambda-tuple/README.md

 * Cannot be passed across DLL boundaries.
 * No in-place construction, just like `std::tuple`.
 * Triviallity of copy/move assignment of types is not preserved, just like `std::tuple`.
-* No empty-base optimization because the standard does not allow attributes on lambda captures.
+* No empty-class optimization because attributes on lambda captures are not allowed.

 # Installation